Through a Glass Darkly (film): Critical reception

 In Sweden, the film received positive reviews for its characters, minimalist screenplay, and Harriet Andersson's performance.
 Variety staff described Through a Glass Darkly as "Not a pleasant film, it is a great one".
 Times review praised it as "one of the best and certainly the ripest of Ingmar Bergman's creations".
 In The New York Times, Bosley Crowther called the film "tightly constructed and starkly realistic," and Andersson "beautifully expressive of the haunting awareness, the agony of madness, that move the girl".
 U.S. critic Brendan Gill called Andersson "well-nigh perfect".
 U.K. critic Tom Milne wrote that despite a concept suggesting "angst and self-torture," the film is "warm and highly controlled," and Andersson is brilliant.
 The New Republic critic Stanley Kauffmann, calling it "a Strindbergian study in mental torment," wrote its scenes were "gripping" and Andersson is "stark, beleaguered, volatile".
 The film ranked 8th on Cahiers du Cinéma's Top 10 Films of the Year List in 1962.
 In 1996, Through a Glass Darkly was included in Movieline Magazine's "100 Greatest Foreign Films".

 Much of the criticism focused on the ending, where the characters appear overly calm despite losing Karin, and God is simply equated with love.
 In 2008, Roger Ebert added the film to his Great Movies list, impressed by Nykvist's lighting and concluding "we're struck by Bergman's deep concern that humans see the world as through a glass, darkly, and are unable to perceive its meaning".
 In his 2014 Movie Guide, Leonard Maltin gave the film three and a half stars, describing it as a "Moody, evocative story of insanity".
-The film has a 100% rating on Rotten Tomatoes, based on 27 reviews, with a weighted average of 8.70/10.
+The film has a 100% rating on Rotten Tomatoes, based on 29 reviews, with a weighted average of 8.8/10.Metacritic assigned the film a weighted average score of 84 out of 100, based on 10 critics, indicating "universal acclaim".